What are Housing Choice Vouchers (HCVs)?

 The HCV payment standards are determined by HUD and the WBHA and change every year.
 Please see the Publications page for our current payment standards.

 However, the payment standards can only be used as a general guideline in determining whether a unit may be eligible for assistance.
 We will also take into consideration which utilities the landlord pays, the estimated utility costs of the unit, and your income to determine what rent amount can be approved.
-In addition, we conduct a comparability test at the time of the housing inspection to ensure that the amount being requested by the landlord is not excessive when compared to other similar units in the general area.
+In addition, we conduct a comparability test prior to approving the requested unit to ensure that the amount being requested by the landlord is not excessive when compared to other similar units in the general area.

 How does the WBHA approve a unit?